 - Acrylic paints contain a small amount of ammonia.
 Some sensitive people may experience eye, nose and throat irritation from the ammonia.
 Acrylics and some gouaches contain a very small amount of formaldehyde as a preservative.
 People already sensitized to formaldehyde can experience allergic reactions.
 The amounts can vary from manufacturer to manufacturer.

 - Casein paints use milk casein (milk protein) as a binder.
-Casein can be dissolved in ammonium hydroxide which is moderately irritating through skin contact and highly irritating through eye contact, ingestion, and inhalation.
+Casein can be dissolved in ammonium hydroxide.
+Ammonium hydroxide is moderately irritating through skin contact and highly irritating through eye contact, ingestion, and inhalation.

 Precautions: